MycroftAI/documentation/docs/skill-development/skill-structure/logging.md

 from mycroft import MycroftSkill, intent_handler from mycroft.util import LOG

-LOG.info("This is a logged info level message outside of the MycroftSkill class scope")
+LOG.info("This is a logged info level message outside of the MycroftSkill Class scope")

 def my_special_function():
   LOG.info("Another usage of LOG.")